Code-Institute-Submissions/lastmilestone/README.md

   1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is a Carousel with Text and a "Sign Up" Call to action button.
   2. The carousel images giving a dynamic feels to the website.
-  3. The user has an options, click the buttons to sign up to Robbie's GYM or scroll down to learn more about the GYM.
+  3. The user has options, click the buttons to sign up to Robbie's GYM or scroll down to learn more about the GYM.

   **As a First Time Visitor,** I want to be able to easily be able to navigate throughout the site to find content.

-  1. At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-The actual page's name get a highlight and an underline helps to identify the page for the user.
+  1. At the top of each page, there is a clean navigation bar, each link describes what the page they will end up at clearly.
+The actual page's name gets a highlight and an underline helps to identify the page for the user.
-  2. On every pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
+  2. On every pages, there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
 There are modals with information too.
-  3. On the Contact page there is a form to send message to the site admin.
-Also there is a google map with opening times and a dot to show the location of our GYM.
+  3. On the Contact page, there is a form to send a message to the site admin.
+Also, there is a google map with opening times and a dot to show the location of our GYM.

   **As a First Time Visitor,** I want to see what kind of exercises, facilities are there.

   1. Once the new visitor on the About Us page they will notice what kind of exercises, facilities we offer.
-  2. The user can also scroll to the bottom of this page to read about our trainers..
+  2. The user can also scroll to the bottom of this page to read about our trainers.

-  **As a First Time Visitor,**I want to find information about products and trainers and membership options.
+  **As a First Time Visitor,** I want to find information about products, and trainers and membership options.

   1. On the navbar About us, Plans and Products pages shows this information to user.

-  **As a First Time Visitor,** I want to locate their social media links to see their followings on social media to

-  ​		determine how trusted and known they are.
+  **As a First Time Visitor,** I want to locate their social media links to see their followings on social media to determine how trusted and known they are.

-  1. The footer of the bottom of every page shows our social media links.(They aren't valid Robbie's GYM links,but they takes user to the relevant social media platform.)
+  1. The footer of the bottom of every page shows our social media links.
+(They aren't valid Robbie's GYM links, but they take the user to the relevant social media platform.)